 Then ask if you can try one of the company’s new products.
 The hardest part of this process is putting yourself out there.
 But, really what do you have to lose?
 If they decline your offer, move on.
 If they agree, you’ll usually get a free product in the mail, a coupon for a free product at the store or a coupon to get the item at a discount.

 Just a few weeks ago, I noticed a bottle of bee pollen that I purchased at the farmer’s market sitting in the refrigerator.
-I hadn’t looked at it in awhile, and thought I should do some more research about the nutritional value of the little granules.
-It’d make a fun blog post for my healthy foodie blog, Whole Foods Living.
+I hadn’t looked at it in a while, and thought I should do some more research about the nutritional value of the little granules.

 So, I asked around on Facebook and Twitter if anyone likes to eat bee pollen.
 Or, if they’ve even heard of eating bee pollen.
 One conversation led to another, and Bee Healthy Farms offered to send me a sample of their new bee bread product.
 Guess what it’s made with?
 Bee pollen!